vc-yang/vc-yang.github.io/index.md

 ### News
 * Dec 2017: Paper on arXiv: [The origin of urban productivity scaling laws](http://arxiv.org/abs/1712.00476).
 Using a math model, we explain why bigger cities are more productive and more susceptible to crime at the same time
 * Jan 2018: Attend Dynamics Days US in Denver, CO, and presenting my research about political polarization
 * Oct 2017: Paper on arXiv:  [Do two parties represent the US?
 Clustering analysis of US public ideology](http://arxiv.org/abs/1710.09347).
-My undergraduate students, Louisa Lee and Siyu Zhang answered if adding more political parties in US would help represent the public's ideology better
+My undergraduate students, Louisa Lee and Siyu Zhang answered if adding more political parties in the US would help represent the public's ideology better
 * Oct 2017: Attend the Grace Hopper Celebration for Women in Computing
 * May 2017: Won the Red Sock Award for Best Poster Presentation for my model of political polarization at SIAM Conference on Applications of Dynamical Systems, Snowbird, UT
 * June - Sept 2017: Data science internship at Airbnb